 I've flown in from LA and Route 66.
-Now I'm on my own on the other side of the world in Rarotonga.
+Now I'm on my own, on the other side of the world, in Rarotonga.
 The island is extraordinarily pretty with craggy peaks.
-My beach bungalow faces the most picture perfect lagoon straight out of the paradise catalogue with little islets (called motus) a reef (with crashing waves that sound like an aeroplane that never quite manages to land) and the obligatory white sand and bendy palm trees.
+My beach bungalow faces the most picture perfect lagoon, straight out of the Paradise Catalogue, with little islets (called motus) a reef (with crashing waves which sound like an aeroplane that never quite manages to land) and the obligatory white sand and bendy palm trees.
 Too bad the weather is mixed.
-Still no warmer than LA except for sudden odd baking patches of sun and raining a little.
+Still no warmer than LA, except for sudden odd baking patches of sun and a little rain.
 Global warming is becoming very disagreeable.

-The Cook Islands are administered in association with New Zealand, so no-one is sure if this is a separate country or not.
+Rarotonga is in the Cook Islands, which are administered in association with New Zealand, so no-one is sure if this is a separate country or not.
+The 15 islands would maintain that they are self-governing.
+The people have Cook Island nationality, as well as being citizens of New Zealand.
 There are a lot of Kiwis here, both running businesses and on holiday.
-That means plenty of flat vowels and friendly, but we're not going to stand any nonsense or emotional twaddle.
+That means plenty of flat vowels and friendly, but we're not going to stand any nonsense or emotional twaddle conversation.
 It's all super-duper organised.
-My little palace has a kitchen/diner/sitting room, bathroom and bedroom with every gadget known to man.
+My little palace has a kitchen/diner/sitting room, bathroom and bedroom, with every gadget known to man.
 I even have a share in a gas BBQ.
 I'm not even going to think about using it.
 Breakfast is delivered in the middle of the afternoon and placed in the fridge.

 I deem it too late to turn back and re-provision so I trundle on.
 The going is fairly flat, the lagoon and mountain scenery delightful.
 The sea is turquoise.
 Hibiscus and frangipani waft by.
 The Maori men aren't bad looking either.
 Though I'm pretty sure I surprise one in the act of trying to purloin my bike when I'm on a beach taking photos.
 He’s definitely taking rather too much interest in it, but pretends to be collecting dead palm branches as I approach.